Select Page

 Choose one of the below options:

-1. General Registration includes programming/events, meals, and drinks.
-Select which days you plan to attend.
-This is the standard registration that include meals (breakfast, lunch, and dinner, as noted above), happy hours, and six drink tickets.
+General Registration includes programming/events, meals, and drinks, plus a tshirt.
+This is the standard registration that includes meals (breakfast, lunch, and dinner, as noted above), two happy hours, and six drink tickets.

-2. Registration + Housing includes programming/events, meals, and drinks.
-Select which days you plan to attend.
-This is the standard registration that include meals (breakfast, lunch, and dinner, as noted above), happy hours, and six drink tickets PLUS dorm housing for one person in North Hall.
+Registration + Housing includes programming/events, meals, and drinks, plus a tshirt.
+This is the standard registration that includes meals (breakfast, lunch, and dinner, as noted above), two happy hours, and six drink tickets PLUS dorm housing for one person in Birch Hall.

 Who’s Coming?